Baby Cakes (film): Plot

-On her way home, Grace is riding the subway when she notices that Rob is a New York City subway Motorman.
-After following him around town a bit, she discovers that he is in a relationship with a woman named Olivia (Cynthia Dale).
+On her way home, Grace is riding the subway when she notices that Rob is a New York City Subway motorman.
+After following him around town a bit, she discovers that he is in a relationship with a woman named Olivia.
 Grace observes the relationship as being rocky, with Olivia behaving in a very overbearing manner toward the non-confrontational Rob.
 She decides to win Rob over, and eventually manages a meeting with him, after his girlfriend leaves town to visit her family for the Christmas holidays.
 This meeting blossoms into a full-fledged romance, one that is lamented by Grace's overly pessimistic best friend Keri.
 After Rob leaves for a New Year's party with Grace, Olivia arrives home to an empty house.
 She asks around at the ice rink where Rob likes to practice skating, where Keri reveals his secret relationship, along with their location that evening.
 Olivia, in a fit of rage, confronts Rob and Grace at the club where he is partying, beats Grace to the ground, and calls her cruel names like "fat", "cheap trash".

 Grace goes back to being depressed and lonely; her father finally takes notice and tells her the truth about how her mother died - by suicide.
 He was mainly worried about Grace because she looks a lot like her mother did when alive; also, her mother struggled with her own weight, as Grace does.
 Feeling that the struggle was what led to the depression, and the eventual suicide, of Grace's mother, he was worried that Grace would end up the same way.
 Grace later decides to quit being afraid of what the world thinks of her and to follow her own dreams.
 She applies to beauty school to become a full-fledged beautician and hairstylist.